 Some providers have asked whether they have to use the Overseas Students Ombudsman, or can continue with arrangements they already have in place for external appeals.
-Standard 8 of the National Code 2007 requires providers to 'have arrangements in place for a person or body independent of and external to the registered provider to hear complaints or appeals arising from the registered provider's internal complaints and appeals process or refer students to an existing body where that body is appropriate for the complaint or appeal'.
-Providers can choose whether to use the Overseas Students Ombudsman as their external complaints and appeals body or make other arrangements as described in Standard 8.
+Standard 10 of the National Code 2018 requires providers to ‘advise the overseas student within 10 working days of concluding the internal review of the overseas student’s right to access an external complaints handling and appeals process at minimal or no cost.
+The registered provider must give the overseas student the contact details of the appropriate complaints handling and external appeals body'.
+Providers can choose whether to use the Overseas Students Ombudsman as their external complaints and appeals body or make other arrangements.

 All education providers must register with the Australian Government on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) before enrolling overseas students in a course.
 You can check if an education provider is registered by visiting the CRICOS website at http://cricos.education.gov.au/

 An overseas student is someone who is studying in Australia on a student visa, or intending to study on a student visa.
 The Overseas Students Ombudsman can also consider complaints from people who are no longer on a student visa, if their complaint relates to a time when they were, or intended to apply for one.